Mainframe-Renewal-Project/sear-docs/development/build.md

 - cmake
 - OpenSSL (necessary because of the certificate support)

-This list will expand in the future as more language intefaces get added.
+This list will expand in the future as more language interfaces get added.

 ### IBM